ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Scattered showers and thunderstorms before 1pm, then scattered showers and thunderstorms.
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms before 1pm, then a chance of showers and thunderstorms between 1pm and 5pm, then showers
+         and thunderstorms likely.
 Cloudy.
-High near 74, with temperatures
-         falling to around 71 in the afternoon.
-North northwest wind around 5 mph.
-Chance of precipitation is 50%.<br></div>
+High near 72, with temperatures falling to around 69 in the afternoon.
+North wind around
+         6 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Scattered showers and thunderstorms before 10pm, then scattered showers and thunderstorms.
-Mostly cloudy, with a low around
+         <h3>Tonight</h3>Showers and thunderstorms likely before 7pm, then a chance of showers and thunderstorms between 7pm and 10pm, then a chance
+         of showers and thunderstorms.
+Mostly cloudy.
+Low around 62, with temperatures rising to around 64 overnight.
+North wind around
-         62. North wind around 6 mph.
-Chance of precipitation is 50%.<br></div>
+         5 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>Mostly sunny.
-High near 74, with temperatures falling to around 72 in the afternoon.
-North northwest wind 6 to 10 mph.<br></div>
+High near 77, with temperatures falling to around 74 in the afternoon.
+North northwest wind 5 to 10 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday Night</h3>Mostly clear, with a low around 55.
+         <h3>Thursday Night</h3>Mostly clear, with a low around 54.
 North northwest wind 2 to 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">